HeranYang/Hyper-GAN/data/readme.md

 #### About dataInfo.txt File

 As our experiments are performed on 2d sagittal slices, we utilize a dataInfo.txt file to save the index range of sagittal slices containing foreground (i.e., brain in our datasets), and the training processes are only conducted over these slices containing foreground.

+Each row in the dataInfo.txt file corresponds to one subject.
+Take the first row for example:

+    1 240 134 134 53 186